 Today, prosperity brings new challenges.
 The counties surrounding the City of Richmond have been developing land at a rapid rate and this growth is often fragmented.
 Tree cover is in decline.
 Water quality is imperiled by new and diffuse sources of pollution not traditionally regulated under the Clean Water Act.
 Our forests, wetlands, farms, and wildlife are our greatest resources and provide us with quality of life and economic benefits that we don’t always appreciate until it’s too late.
 At the Capital Region Land Conservancy (CRLC), we believe that our future depends upon taking care of what makes the heart of Virginia so special.
 By balancing growth in our communities with conservation of our natural environment, we can ensure that the places we love will be enjoyed by the generations that follow in our footsteps.

-In its first eight years, CRLC facilitated the conservation of over 6,000 acres of land, including over 34 miles of stream and river frontage.
+In its first ten years, CRLC has facilitated the conservation of over 6,750 acres of land, including over 34 miles of stream and river frontage.
 Protecting land in our region helps ensure safe drinking water, locally grown food, preservation of our historic resources and habitat for wildlife.